 Skier profile and intentions

-A little bit about me: I am 5’9”, 150 pounds lady with 13 years of ski experience, skiing 50+ days a year.
+A little bit about me: I am a 5’9”, 150lb lady with 13 years of ski experience, skiing 50+ days a year.
 I began backcountry skiing seven years ago when I moved to the Seattle area.
 I am an aggressive skier who enjoys occasionally leaving the ground and making big wide turns.
 I ski mostly in the backcountry mixed with some resort skiing when it is too dangerous to adventure out.
 My everyday ski of choice is 110mm waist, early rise tip and tail, camber underfoot — a ski that floats in powder but also handles well in the crud.
 For boots, I use the Women’s Dynafit Hoji Pro Tour.

 Because I was a resort skier first, I must admit I have a really hard time parting ways with heavier skis.
 I struggle with finding proper stability, control and fun in lighter skis.
 I often trade performance over weight, which admittedly makes me a slower uphiller.
 (But also stronger, am I right?)